Role of the OSC

 - referring to OSC enforcement or other regulators for further action

 When appropriate, the OSC may take enforcement action.
 We investigate alleged breaches of Ontario securities law, such as:

 - illegal insider trading

-Provincial securities legislation also gives the OSC the authority to prosecute accused wrongdoers through the Ontario courts, which can impose jail terms as a possible sanction.
+The OSC also has authority to prosecute accused wrongdoers through the Ontario courts, which can impose jail terms as a possible sanction.
 See which proceedings are currently before the courts.

-As a regulatory body, we do not normally recover money for investors.
+As a regulator, the OSC does not normally recover money for investors.